 Securities laws apply to all issuers from the moment of their incorporation or formation.
 Forming an organization usually involves issuing securities to the owner(s) or founder(s).
 As you will see later, securities regulations specify how these securities can be issued.

 The misconception that securities laws only apply to public companies results in many start-up and early stage issuers unintentionally breaking the law.
-If you are a director, senior officer or owner of any issuer at its early stage of development, this booklet will provide you with a general understanding of securities regulation.
+If you are a director, senior officer or owner of any issuer at its early stage of development, the information here will provide you with a general understanding of securities regulation.
 It will also provide you with some simple guidance on how your organization can comply with securities laws in British Columbia.

 Our mission to ensure a fair and efficient securities market that warrants public confidence while fostering a dynamic and competitive securities industry in British Columbia.
 We do this by regulating the trading of all securities in BC through the Securities Act, rules, regulations, policies and instruments.